furrofurry/asngecko/README.md

 > Quickly fetch & format IPv4/IPv6 prefix lists for one‑or‑many Autonomous Systems (ASNs).

 Awesome customizable tool for retrieving registered IPs attached to ASN systems, enabling easy management, listing, filtering, and automation to your needs.
+This can resolve ASNs in batch, and also supports custom timeout between requests, avoiding spam.

 ---